MicrosoftDocs/architecture-center/docs/solution-ideas/articles/multilayered-protection-azure-vm-content.md

 - Communication is secure.
 - Access to VMs in Azure is only provided when needed.

-In a production environment, after you've deployed your workloads on Azure infrastructure as a service (IaaS) VMs, eliminate unnecessary exposure to your VMs and Azure assets.

-These other uses cases have similar design patterns:
+This solution applies to many scenarios:

+- An administrator needs to access an Azure VM under these circumstances:

+  - The administrator needs to troubleshoot an issue, investigate behavior, or apply a critical update.
-- Situations in which VMs are running in Azure and an administrator needs to access a VM.
-The administrator uses Remote Desktop Protocol (RDP) to access a Windows VM or secure shell (SSH) to access a Linux VM.
-The access is needed to troubleshoot an issue, investigate behavior, or apply a critical update.
-The administrator should receive the minimum number of permissions that the work requires.
-The access should only work for a limited time.
-After the access expires, the system should lock down the VM access to prevent malicious access attempts.
+  - The administrator uses Remote Desktop Protocol (RDP) to access a Windows VM or secure shell (SSH) to access a Linux VM.
+  - The access should include the minimum number of permissions that the work requires.
+  - The access should be valid for only a limited time.
+  - After the access expires, the system should lock down the VM access to prevent malicious access attempts.

-- Companies with employees who need access to a remote workstation that is hosted in Azure as a VM.
-The employees should only access the VM during work hours.
-Requests to access the VM outside work hours should be considered unnecessary and malicious.
+- Employees need access to a remote workstation that's hosted in Azure as a VM.
+These conditions apply:

+  - The employees should access the VM only during work hours.
+  - The security system should consider requests to access the VM outside work hours unnecessary and malicious.

-- Networks in which users would like to connect to Azure VM workloads.
-The system should only approve connections from managed and compliant devices.
+- Users would like to connect to Azure VM workloads.
+The system should approve connections that are only from managed and compliant devices.

-- Systems that have experienced a tremendous number of brute-force attacks.
-These attacks have targeted VMs in Azure on RDP and SSH ports 3389 and 22 and have tried to guess the credentials.
-The solution should prevent access ports such as 3389 and 22 from being exposed to the internet or on-premises environments.
+- A system has experienced a tremendous number of brute-force attacks:

+  - These attacks have targeted Azure VMs on RDP and SSH ports 3389 and 22.
+  - The attacks have tried to guess the credentials.
+  - The solution should prevent access ports such as 3389 and 22 from being exposed to the internet or on-premises environments.

 ## Architecture